MMA-HHG/MMA/README.md

 ```

-#### Modules
+#### Modules and libraries
-When used locally on a personal computer, the libraries (FFTW3, Cmake, …) are typically installed by a user.
+When used locally on a personal computer, the libraries (FFTW3, CMake, …) are typically installed by a user.
+If using the code or a part of it, the corresponding libraries must be installed before.
+(Sharing needs to be enebled for FFTW3, see details below for the dyamic-library CTDSE.)

 [The modules](https://hpc-wiki.info/hpc/Modules) provide all the necessary libraries for the code when using a computational cluster.
 The script `Modules/load_modules.sh` is used to load all the modules.
 There is a list of modules for various computational clusters specified by the variable `$HPC`.
 Another supercomputer (or compilation option intel/GNU/...) should be added there.

 There are two `bash` functions `load_modules` and `load_python_modules`.
 The former is activated when running *CUPRAD* and *CTDSE*, while the latter is used for all Pythonic operations around the code.
 (The reason for this duality is that Python might need to load a compiler itself for some libraries, typically on intel.)

 ### CUPRAD
 All the source files are located in `CUPRAD/sources`.
 The CMake recipe is in `CUPRAD/CMakeLists.txt`.
 The code is supposedly built in `CUPRAD/build`.
-There is the recipe for compilation
+There is the recipe for compilation (each point contains several notes about possible difficulties):

-* First, `load_modules`.
-This can be verified by running `module list`.
+1) Run `load_modules`.
+[This can be verified by](https://hpc-wiki.info/hpc/Modules#:~:text=%24-,module%20list,-Currently%20Loaded%20Modulefiles) `module list`.
+    * If the machine does not using modules, this step is replaced by installing the necessary libraries and setting up the environment.
+2) Prepare Makefile using `cmake` by running `cmake ..` in the `build` directory.
+    * We encountered CMake struggling to identify the proper MPI-Fortran compiler on several machines.
+CMake can be hinted to use the desired compiler by `cmake -D CMAKE_Fortran_COMPILER=mpifort ..` (GNU) or `cmake -D CMAKE_Fortran_COMPILER=mpiifort ..` (intel).
+This resolved the issue when we encountered it.
+    * The CMake configuration can be manually adjusted using `ccmake`, see [link 1](https://cmake.org/cmake/help/latest/manual/ccmake.1.html) and [link 2](https://stackoverflow.com/a/1224652).
+3) Compile the code from the CMake-generated `Makefile` by running `make code` in the `build` directory.

-### CTDSE
+### CTDSE (+ the dynamic library)
+All the source files are located in `1DTDSE/sources`.
+The CMake recipe is in `1DTDSE/CMakeLists.txt`.
+This recipe installs both the code and the interactive CTDSE library; if MPI is not present, only the dynamic library is installed.
+The code is supposedly built in `1DTDSE/build`.
+There is the recipe for compilation:

+1) Run `load_modules` or install the libraries if used on a personal computer.
+    * The extension of the library may depend on your platform: `libsingleTDSE.so`, `libsingleTDSE.dynlib`, `libsingleTDSE.dll`, …
+    * The fftw3 library needs to be installed as a shared library!
+See [link 1](https://www.fftw.org/fftw2_doc/fftw_6.html#:~:text=Note%20especially%20%2D%2Dhelp%20to%20list%20all%20flags%20and%20%2D%2Denable%2Dshared%20to%20create%20shared%2C%20rather%20than%20static%2C%20libraries.%20configure%20also%20accepts%20a%20few%20FFTW%2Dspecific%20flags%2C%20particularly), [link 2](https://stackoverflow.com/a/45327358).
+2) Prepare Makefile using `cmake` by running `cmake ..` in the `build` directory.
+    * The specification of the compiler might be neded similarly to CUPRAD: `cmake -D CMAKE_C_COMPILER=mpicc ..` or `cmake -D CMAKE_C_COMPILER=mpiicc ..`
+    * (Intel:) The FFTW3 library might not be found within the MKL and might be needed to link manually by adding it into the environment: ```export CPATH=${CPATH}:${MKLROOT}/include/fftw``` (the location of fftw is not consistent across MKL versions and `fftw` needs to located within `$MKLROOT$`).
+3) Compile the code by running `make` in the `build` directory.

+#### Local installation of the dynamic library on Ubuntu 22.04 (using WSL)
+Here is an example of installing the interactive CTDSE library on Ubuntu 22.04 as a part of [The Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+This option is convenient also for Windows users because WSL is also accessible directly from the Windows environment (for example by using VSCode).

+* The following prerequisities are needed: ``sudo apt-get install build-essential``, ``sudo apt-get install libhdf5-dev``, `` sudo apt-get install hdf5-helpers``.
+* The fftw3 library needs to be installed as a shared library!
+See [link 1](https://www.fftw.org/fftw2_doc/fftw_6.html#:~:text=Note%20especially%20%2D%2Dhelp%20to%20list%20all%20flags%20and%20%2D%2Denable%2Dshared%20to%20create%20shared%2C%20rather%20than%20static%2C%20libraries.%20configure%20also%20accepts%20a%20few%20FFTW%2Dspecific%20flags%2C%20particularly), [link 2](https://stackoverflow.com/a/45327358).
+* `cmake` may have problems with `h5cc` wrapper (it worked with v3.15.7).
+* Install using the previous recipe.

+The dynamic library is then available, see [this example of a jupyter notebook integrating CTDSE](xxx).

+### Hankel
+This module becomes available by [including it into the `$PYTHONPATH`](#setting-the-paths).

 ## Inputs